Bar-Dev/Greenway/README.md

 **Cafe's**
 * The Cafe page provides a visual list of all local Coffee shops and pubs that have signed up to the website.
-* Addressess and contact details are also provided under the images.
+* Addresses and contact details are also provided under the images.
 **Bike Hire**
 * The Bike Hire page provides a visual list of all local Bike Hire shops that have signed up to the website.
-* Addressess and contact details are also provided under the images.
+* Addresses and contact details are also provided under the images.

 #### Route